mongodb/docs/source/includes/cloud-provider-snapshots-response-object.rst

    * - ``id``
      - string
-     - The unique identifier of the snapshot.
+     - Unique identifier of the snapshot.

    * - ``links``
      - array